Anomaly detection policies in Defender for Cloud Apps

 Anomaly detection policies

-You can see the anomaly detection policies in the portal by selecting Control then Policies.
+You can see the anomaly detection policies in the Microsoft 365 Defender portal, by going to Cloud Apps -> Policies -> Policy management.
 Then choose Anomaly detection policy for the policy type.

 The following anomaly detection policies are available: